Oukitel

-Shenzhen Yunji Intelligent Technology Co., Ltd (doing business as Oukitel) is a Chinese technology company, headquartered in Longhua, Shenzhen.
+Shenzhen Yunji Intelligent Technology Co., Ltd. (doing business as Oukitel) is a Chinese technology company, headquartered in Longhua, Shenzhen.
 Oukitel predominantly has a focus on consumer electronics, manufacturing products such as smartphones, tablets and smart watches.

-They additionally have two divisions, "Oukitel New Energy" and "Oukitel Vape" that manufacture and sell high-capacity batteries and solar panels, and electronic vapes respectively.
-The company is part of "Yunji Group".
+Yunji Intelligent Technology, which is part of Yunji Group, additionally has two divisions, Oukitel New Energy and Oukitel Vape.

 History

-Yunji Group, Shenzhen Yunji Intelligent Technology Co., Ltd's parent company, was established in 2000.
-On September 13, 2013, Shenzhen Yunji Intelligent Technology Co., Ltd was established, and the Oukitel brand was registered.
+Yunji Group, Yunji Intelligent Technology's parent company, was established in 2000.
+On September 13, 2013, Yunji Intelligent Technology was established, and the Oukitel brand was registered.

-From 2015 onwards to 2025, Oukitel started distributing their products via online storefronts, such as Amazon, AliExpress and eBay.
-In 2017, Yunji established an "Overseas Electronics Division" which focuses on internet connected, "smart" appliances.
-The products from this division are sold under the Oukitel brand.

 In 2018, Oukitel Vape was established.
 The division exports electronic vapes worldwide, and has a reported production capacity of 10 million cigarettes per month.
-On May 15, 2022, "Shenzhen Yunji New Energy Technology Co., LTD was registered.
+On May 16, 2022, Yunji New Energy Technology was registered.
 They sell consumer energy products, such as portable generators, batteries and solar panels under the Oukitel brand.
-The company is also known as "Oukitel New Energy".
+The company is also known as Oukitel New Energy.

+Controversy

+Figures from Tianyancha, a data provider, showed that Oukitel has been involved in multiple legal cases.